Landshut: History

-The city of Landshut and Trausnitz castle were founded in 1204 by Duke Louis I. Landshut was already a Wittelsbach residence by 1231, and in 1255, when the duchy of Bavaria was split in two, Landshut also became the capital of Lower Bavaria.
-Duke Henry XVI was the first of the three famous rich dukes who ruled Bayern-Landshut in the 15th century.
-The wedding of Duke George with the Polish Princess Royal Jadwiga Jagiellon in 1475 was celebrated in Landshut with one of the most splendid festivals of the Middle Ages (called "Landshuter Hochzeit").
+The town and Trausnitz Castle were founded in 1204 by Duke Louis I, when a settlement developed around the castle.
+Landshut was a Wittelsbach residence by 1231, and in 1255, when the duchy of Bavaria was split in two, Landshut also became the capital of Lower Bavaria.
+Duke Henry XVI was the first of the three 'rich dukes' who ruled Bayern-Landshut in the 15th century.
+The wedding of Duke George with the Polish Princess Royal Jadwiga Jagiellon in 1475 was celebrated in Landshut with one of the most splendid festivals of the Middle Ages (Landshut Wedding).
 After his death and the Landshut War of Succession, Bavaria-Landshut was reunited with Bavaria-Munich.

-Louis X, Duke of Bavaria built the Landshut Residence 1537–1543 after his visit to Italy.
-Louis built the first Renaissance palace constructed north of the Alps after the Palazzo Te in Mantua.
-William V, Duke of Bavaria ordered to upgrade Trausnitz Castle from a gothic fortification into a renaissance complex when he lived in Landshut as crown prince for ten years until 1579.
-Afterwards Landshut lost most of its importance until the University of Ingolstadt was moved to Landshut in 1800.
+Between 1537 and 1543, after his visit to Italy, Louis X, Duke of Bavaria built the Landshut Residence, the first Renaissance palace constructed north of the Alps.
+It was modeled after Palazzo Te in Mantua.
+William V, Duke of Bavaria ordered to upgrade Trausnitz Castle from a gothic fortification into a Renaissance complex when he lived in Landshut as crown prince for ten years until 1579.
+Afterwards, Landshut lost most of its importance until the University of Ingolstadt was moved to Landshut in 1800.
 However, in 1826 the university was transferred to Munich.

-During the Thirty Years' War, the city was taken and plundered by Swedish forces three times, (1632, 1634 and 1648).
+During the Thirty Years' War, the city was thrice (1632, 1634 and 1648) taken and plundered by Swedish forces.

 Napoleon fought and won the Battle of Landshut in 1809 against an Austrian army as part of the War of the Fifth Coalition.

+During World War I, a prisoner of war camp existed in Landshut.
+American ace James Norman Hall spent his captivity at the camp.

 During World War II, a subcamp of Dachau concentration camp was located in the city to provide slave labour for local industry.
-The city was taken by US troops on April 29, 1945.
+The city was taken by US troops on 29 April 1945.

 The U.S. Army maintained facilities in Landshut, including Pinder Kaserne and a dependent housing area, until 1968.

 Since the opening of Munich Airport close to Landshut in 1992, the town has become an attractive business location.